 - An opportunity to practice and develop the ability to describe, question, analyses and appreciate images through language

-- For digital images, an opportunity to experiment with different ideas in real time during the meeting
+- An opportunity to experiment with different ideas in real time during the meeting

 - A chance to get some training in mini presentations and workshops on various subjects

 - An opportunity to get to know better other members, especially new members

 Members are encouraged to bring in images for informal critique by attending members.
 The goal is to both allow the maker to share more about the image than is possible at our competition evenings, and for those attending to provide constructive feedback and suggestions for possibly improving the image and where practical trying some of those suggestions in real time using Adobe Lightroom.